Endless33/jumping-vpn-preview/docs/demo/DEMO_SPEC.md

 ## Hard Pass/Fail Criteria

 PASS if:
 - SessionID stays constant across the entire run
 - No `TERMINATED` occurs while a candidate transport is alive
 - Switch is explicit + reason-coded
 - State transitions are monotonic (versioned)

 FAIL if:
 - Identity resets / new session created during failover
 - Dual-active binding occurs
 - Silent renegotiation replaces session identity
 - Non-deterministic oscillation occurs outside policy bounds

 ---

-## Output Contract
+## Output Contract (JSONL)

+The demo produces an event stream in JSONL (one event per line).
+See: `DEMO_OUTPUT_FORMAT.md`

+Session is the anchor.
+Transport is volatile.